 Here are a few ideas to help with menu planning:

-Put whole fresh or frozen berries into a saucepan with a tablespoon or two of water.
-Cook on medium or low heat until the berries have broken down into a thick sauce.
+Put whole, fresh or frozen berries into a saucepan with a tablespoon or two of water.
+Cook this on medium or low heat until the berries have broken down into a thick sauce.
 One serving is half a cup.